danielSoler93/approved_drugs/README.md

 # approved_drugs
-Track hit to lead campaigns of all approved drugs
+Track hit to lead campaigns of all approved small molecules

 ## List